 Fall Color The trees have begun to turn in the higher elevations around Flagstaff and the Mogollon Rim.
 Best colors for the next week are on Mount Elden, Inner Basin, the north side of the San Francisco Peaks, and in the draws near the Mogollon Rim.
 Read the Fall Color Report for detailed information as the season progresses.
 Photo: Fall color in the Inner Basin of the San Francisco Peaks, September 22, 2016.
 (Jozens/USFS) [Flickr]

-The Coconino National Forest is one of the most diverse National Forests in the country with landscapes ranging from the famous Red Rocks of Sedona to Ponderosa Pine Forests, to alpine tundra.
-Explore mountains and canyons, fish in forest lakes and wade in lazy creeks and streams.
+The Coconino National Forest is one of the most diverse National Forests in the country with landscapes ranging from the famous red rocks of Sedona to Ponderosa pine forests, from southwestern desert to alpine tundra.
+Explore mountains and canyons, fish in small lakes, and wade in lazy creeks and streams.

 Enjoy our website!
 If you cannot find what you are looking for, please either fill out the on-line comment form or call us at 928-527-3600.

 If you are experiencing smoke impacts from a fire on the Coconino National Forest, please submit a smoke report or complaint and we will get your information to fire managers and forest leadership.

 Lockett Meadow & Inner Basin Vehicle access to Lockett Meadow and Inner Basin Trailhead will be be managed the first two weekends of October.
 Rangers will hold vehicles at the bottom of the climb near Lockett Meadow Road and FR 418 until parking is available at the meadow.
 See Press Release: Vehicle access to Lockett Meadow... for more information.